PREMATURE EJACULATION AND SUBSTANCE ABUSE

 started to drink to control their ejaculation and it just got out of

 control.
-Alcoholics have countless medical problems, trouble keeping a
+Alcoholics can have countless medical problems, trouble keeping a

 job and earning a living, are often abusive to their families and are generally